Please read and review. Thank you.

 "What's a city boy like you know about farming?"

-Delores opened the screen door.
-"Clay, the girls are asking," she yelled after him.
+"Clay, the girls are asking," Delores yelled.
 "Are you going to coach softball this summer?"

-"Sorry about earlier," Delores said to Joe.
+"Sorry about earlier," Delores said.
 "I worry about him."

 "He don't care about that.
 He wanted Junior to come home and take over the farm like he did when he got out of the army."

-"Do you know anything about his winning the Distinguished Service Cross?"
+Joe rocked and thought.
+The whole situation sounded familiar.
+"Do you know anything about his award of the Distinguished Service Cross?"

 "Since Junior died, he don't want no help."
-She points to a small hill with trees.
-"He goes up there every day.
-To visit Junior."
+She pointed to a small hill with trees and grave stones.
+"He goes up there every day to visit Junior."

-"How do you know he visits the graves everyday if you only come out on the weekends?"
+"How do you know he visits the grave every day if you only come out on the weekends?"

 "Sometimes I drive out before work and make sure I see him moving around."